Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Case Study

 \subsubsection{Impact of Correlated WP and DLR Forecast Error}

-Five out of total six inter-asset correlations appeared from adjacent lines and wind farms.
-Two pairs of adjacent wind farms and lines were selected for deeper analysis.
-Table~\ref{tab:CS2_Pair} lists the pairs; the two pairs have same signs of 1) correlation coefficients and 2) generation shift factor (GSF) of the WP bus to the line, but have different signs of average lineflow.
+The effects from \textbf{Corollary} \ref{cor2} are studied and a physical interpretation is made.
+Two pairs of wind farms and lines were selected for an analysis on inter-asset correlation.
+Table~\ref{tab:CS2_Pair} lists the rank correlation of pairs and average line flow using DLR-UC; each are a case of $s_l\mathrm{GSF}_{w,l}>0$ and $s_l\mathrm{GSF}_{w,l}<0$.

-Figure \ref{fig:heatmap} illustrates the heatmap of line temperature under baseline DLR.
-Forecast errors are calculated by subtracting actual values from the forecast value, meaning that a larger forecast error represents a larger overestimation of the value.
-Since the GSF is positive in pair 1, the shortage of WP leads to a reduction of line flow.
-The negative line flow becomes smaller, leading positive WP forecast error (shortage) to stress the conductor thermal limit.
-WP forecast errors are often hedged by the DLR forecast errors.
-The underestimation of DLR leads to an offset, where the WP shortage in the fourth quadrant is covered by the abundant line capacity.
-The first quadrant becomes risk-intensive due to the aggravation of DLR overestimation.
-Conversely, for pair 2, negative WP forecast errors (abundancy) stress the conductor thermal limit, leading the second quadrant to be risk-intensive.
+Figure \ref{fig:heatmap} shows the line-temperature heatmap under baseline DLR.
+Forecast errors are defined as forecast minus actual, so a larger error indicates greater overestimation.
+In pair 1, the positive GSF implies that a wind power (WP) shortage reduces line flow magnitude; because the line flow is negative, this means the flow moves away from zero, which stresses the conductor thermal limit.
+WP forecast errors are often mitigated by DLR forecast errors: DLR underestimation offsets WP shortage by providing additional line capacity in the fourth quadrant, whereas the first quadrant becomes risk-intensive because DLR overestimation amplifies the effect.
+In contrast, for pair 2, negative WP forecast errors (WP surplus) increase thermal stress, making the second quadrant risk-intensive.
+Positive correlation concentrates errors in specific quadrants, making pair 1 risk-prone and pair 2 risk-hedging, consistent with \textbf{Corollary}~\ref{cor2}. \allowdisplaybreaks

-The positive correlation of the pairs causes the forecast error to occur more often in the first and third quadrants.
-Therefore, pair 1 becomes risk-prone, as the risk is dense in the first quadrant, and pair 2 becomes risk-averse, as the risk is dense in the second quadrant.
-This leads to a critical conclusion: the risk of positive forecast error correlation between WP and DLR is amplified when the GSF and average lineflow have a different sign, and the risk is hedged when they have a same sign.
-The emergent property due to correlation should be considered for DLR operation.

-An experiment regarding correlation proves that the CHA-UC is successfully reflecting the emergent effect of correlation.
+An experiment regarding correlation proves that the CHA-UC is successfully reflecting the emergent effect.
 The scenario indices of the pairs were scrambled, changing the marginal minimally, so that the correlation of the scenarios becomes close to 0.
-This will lead to the inconsideration of correlation.
-Separate experiments done with two pairs, revealed in Table~\ref{tab:CS2_CHAUC}, show that the original (correlation-considering) CHA-UC has kept a less conservative line flow for the risk-prone pair 1 and a more conservative line flow for the risk-hedging pair 2.
+This will lead to the neglect of correlation.
+Separate experiments done with two pairs, in Table~\ref{tab:CS2_CHAUC}, show that the original (correlation-considering) CHA-UC has kept a more conservative line flow for the risk-prone pair 1 and a less conservative line flow for the risk-hedging pair 2.
 This asserts that the CHA-UC successfully handles the effect of correlation.